SqFKYo/articy3_renpy3/README.md

 ## Flow conversion

 Current the tool assumes the following structure:
-1. Main dialogue level named according to the target filenames.
+1. Main dialogue level named according to the labels.
+Target filenames are in text field.
-2. First sublevel of dialogues corresponding to labels
-3. Dialogue fragments corresponding to texts
+2. Dialogue fragments have speakers with lines.
 Any scene commands etc. are assumed to be in "stage direction" portion of the dialogue frament.